Nikola Vaptsarov: Life

-In the late 1930s, Vaptsarov co-founded and directed the Macedonian Literary Circle, which promoted the idea of a Macedonian nation and language.
+In the late 1930s, Vaptsarov co-founded and directed the procommunist Macedonian Literary Circle, which promoted the idea of a Macedonian nation and language.
 According to him their aim was to analyse linguistic idioms, folklore, customs in order to stimulate Macedonian literature and to nurture revolutionary romanticism related to the IMRO as part of an artistic realism.
-Vaptsarov asserted that they need to affirm the Macedonians as a distinct people in front of the world.
-However, he continued writing only in standard Bulgarian.
-His only published poetry collection is Motor Songs (1940).
+Vaptsarov asserted that they needed to affirm the Macedonians as a distinct people in front of the world.
+He continued, however, writing only in standard Bulgarian.
+His only published poetry collection is Motor Songs (Motorni pesni, 1940).
 According to Canadian-Macedonian historian Andrew Rossos, the cycle "Songs for the Fatherland" in the collection attests to his Macedonian national consciousness.

 At the end of 1940, he participated in the so-called "Sobolev action," gathering signatures for a pact of friendship between Bulgaria and the Soviet Union.
-The illegal activity earned him an arrest and an internment in the village of Godech.
+As a result of this illegal action, he was arrested and interned in the village of Godech.

 In September 1940, he enthusiastically welcomed the news of the return of Southern Dobrudja to Bulgaria, while in the Spring of 1941, after the invasion of Macedonia by Bulgarian troops, he declared himself as a Bulgarian in police investigation papers.
 The Macedonian Literary Circle disbanded itself in the spring of 1941, and its attempts to awaken Macedonian identity were abandoned.

 After the German invasion of the Soviet Union in the Summer of 1941, Vaptsarov got involved with the Central Military Committee of the Bulgarian Communist Party.
 He contacted the Soviet agent Tsvyatko Radoinov, who had illegally entered the country at the head of several groups of communist saboteurs.
 Vaptsarov's task was to organize the supply of guns and documents for the Bulgarian resistance.
 According to the leader of the Internal Macedonian Revolutionary Organization Ivan Mihaylov, at that time Vaptsarov was also his trusted man.

 He was arrested in March 1942.
 On 23 July 1942, he was sentenced to death and shot the same evening along with eleven other men.